cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

 **News**

+*Sep.
+2022:* From September until November, I'll be visiting KU Leuven's Declarative Languages and Artificial Intelligence section of Computer Science (DTAI) where I'll be working with Prof. Bettina Berendt.

 *Apr.
 2022:* Our paper on "Predicting and explaining employee turnover intention" has been accepted into the International Journal of Data Science and Analytics.

 *Mar.
 2022:* I’ll be presenting my work on the molecular node for fair causal representation at ACM Conference on Fairness, Accountability, and Transparency (FAccT’22).
 See you June 21-24 in Seoul, South Korea.